-Science Says Your Political Facebook Rants Don't Actually Change Anyone's Mind
+Science Says Political Facebook Rants Don't Change Minds

 According to a recent study, probably not.
 So, why waste your precious time?